schultkr/SFMIISoSe2016/SFESimADF/README.md

 x(t) = alpha x(t-1) + beta epsilon(t-1) + epsilon(t),
 where the error term is a Gaussian White Noise process.
 Each process is simulated 1000 times.
 For each simulated process the number of lags included for the ADF test varies between 3 to 11.’

-Keywords: time series, ADF, simulation, stationarity, explosive, unit root, power of test, level of test, Augmented-Dickey-Fuller test
+Keywords: time series, ADF, simulation, stationarity, explosive, unit root, power of test, level of test, Augmented Dickey Fuller test

 Author: Christoph Schult